logicly-au/pmhc-mds-spec/doc/include/definitions.rst

   sexual identity, attraction and behavior, and refers to a person’s emotional, physical and/or sexual attraction to another person.

-  **Definitions of terms**

-  Lesbian
+  **2 - Lesbian, gay or homosexual**

-    The term lesbian is used to describe a person identifying as a woman who is romantically and/or sexually attracted to other women.
+    *Lesbian*: The term lesbian is used to describe a person identifying as a woman who is romantically and/or sexually attracted to other women.

-  Gay
-    The term gay is used to describe a person identifying as a man who is romantically and/or sexually attracted to other men.
+    *Gay*: The term gay is used to describe a person identifying as a man who is romantically and/or sexually attracted to other men.

-  Bisexual
+  **3 - Bisexual or pansexual**

-    The term bisexual is used to describe a person of any gender who is romantically and/or sexually attracted to people or more than one gender.
+    *Bisexual*: The term bisexual is used to describe a person of any gender who is romantically and/or sexually attracted to people or more than one gender.
     Some people who fit this description prefer the terms ‘queer’ or Pansexual, in recognition of more than two genders.
 It may also be defined as romantic or sexual attraction to people of any sex or gender identity, which is also known as pansexuality.

-  Asexual
+  **4 - Asexual**

-    Asexual is a sexual orientation defined by a lack of sexual attraction to any person of any gender.
+    Is a sexual orientation defined by a lack of sexual attraction to any person of any gender.

-  Questioning
+  **5 - Questioning**

     Is a process of exploration by people who may be unsure, still exploring, and concerned about applying a social label to themselves for various reasons.